Ben Swann: Early work

 At the age of 15, Swann became a youth pastor at his local Baptist Church in Canutillo in El Paso County, Texas.
 At the age of 19, he began preaching at revivals in Texas.
 Unable to find a position as a pastor in El Paso, he followed a suggestion from one of his brothers to gain a job in TV news.
 At that time, four of his brothers worked in television, three of the four being news cameramen.
-He worked for a period of time for KDBC-TV before, in 1998, moving to KFOX-TV to work as a news cameraman himself.
+He worked for a period of time for KDBC-TV before, in 1998, moving to KFOX-TV, the Fox station in El Paso, to work as a news cameraman himself.

-After working as an assistant pastor in Portland, Oregon, Swann returned to KFOX, the Fox station in El Paso, as a sports producer.
+After working as an assistant pastor in Portland, Oregon, Swann returned to KFOX-TV as a sports producer.
 He then filmed, edited, and reported news and sports stories before becoming a morning co-anchor and managing editor at the station.
-In 2008, he became an evening news anchor for the NBC affiliate KTSM-TV.
+In 2008, he became an evening news anchor for the NBC affiliate, KTSM-TV.
 He won regional Emmy Awards in 2005 and 2009, as well as a national Edward R. Murrow Award in 2002 for coverage of Alexandra Flores.
 During this period, Swann was an investigative journalist for the Christian Broadcasting Network (CBN News), covering the illegal drug trade at the southern border.